surifirstpin/biplus_documentation/docs/GlobalParameters.md

 >**Note :** By default all the columns in uploaded file will be saved as string type.

-To find specific cell value
+To find specific cell value in global parameter click on field column header drop-down and select find. the

 ## Change Column Name & Type (String / Number)